also in this section

-Run along the battlements, storm the hilltop, be awed in a planetarium, load a cannon, sail your own boat - all possible on Berkhampstead trips - where topics spring to life!
+Run along the battlements, storm the hilltop, be awed in a planetarium, load a cannon, paddle your own canoe - all possible on Berkhampstead trips - where topics spring to life!
 If dressing up is your thing, we offer that too - as a Tudor, an evacuee, a Victorian schoolchild…there are plenty of opportunities.

-Adventure centres, stately homes, theatres, museums, environmental centres, castles, rivers, the forest, @Bristol …the list goes on!
+Adventure centres, stately homes, theatres, museums, environmental centres, castles, rivers, the forest, We The Curious …the list goes on!

 playing the part